gfgkmn/web_search/README.md

   variable name        | possible values      | info
   ---------------------|----------------------|-------------------------------
-  g:web_search_engine  | "google", "duckduck" | choose your search engine. default: "duckduck" g:web_search_query   | any string           | if set g:web_search_engine has no effect. your search term will be added to this. no default. g:web_search_browser | "lynx", "chromium"   | choose your browser. default: "lynx" g:web_search_command | any string           | if set g:web_search_browser has no effect. your favorite browser. no default. g:web_search_use_default_mapping | "yes", any | if set to "yes" the default mappings get set. default: unset
+  g:web_search_engine  | "google", "github", stackoverflow   | choose your search engine. default: "google" g:web_search_query   | any string           | if set g:web_search_engine has no effect. your search term will be added to this. no default. g:web_search_browser | "macopen", "w3m"   | choose your browser. default: "w3m" g:web_search_command | any string           | if set g:web_search_browser has no effect. your favorite browser. no default. g:web_search_use_default_mapping | "yes", any | if set to "yes" the default mappings get set. default: unset